ovsoftware/clean-architecture-angular-template/README.md

 # Angular-Template

-Template Angular Project with Jest as testrunner and a basic directory structure
+Template Angular Project with jest as testrunner, basic dockerfile, nginx configuration and a basic directory structure